dpressel/mint/README.md

 ## A Tiny Library for Transformers from the ground up

-Minimal PyTorch implementation of common Transformer architectures (starting with BERT).
+Minimal PyTorch implementation of common Transformer architectures.
+Currently implements
+- GPT
+- GPT2
+- BERT/RoBERTa

 This code was written for a (not-yet complete) Colab Tutorial

 The first part is up: